 You don't need a very large bathroom to benefit from the advantages of a double vanity.
 Even in smaller spaces, it's possible to have two sinks instead of one.

 Why would you want two sinks?
-Well, in bathrooms shared by two people or more, it enables them to brush their teeth, put on their make-up, etc., at the same time.
+Well, in bathrooms shared by two people or more, a double vanity enables them to brush their teeth, put on their makeup, etc., at the same time.
 This means less conflict and more time saved.

-Double vanities fit in all kinds of bathrooms, from traditional to modern, from average-sized to spacious.
-Let's have a look at some examples that may inspire your next bathroom remodel.Continue to 2 of 14 below.
+Best of all, double vanities fit in all kinds of bathrooms, from traditional to modern and from average-sized to spacious.

 Large Rustic Bathroom With Double Vanity

 This warm and inviting rustic bathroom, by JK Architecture Engineering via Houzz, features a large vanity with two wide and narrow sinks.
-The pairing of natural wood, grey stone and rustic textures make this bathroom cozy, inviting and warm.
-The full-width mirror adds light, and gives the impression of an even larger space.Continue to 3 of 14 below.
+The pairing of natural wood, gray stone and rustic textures make this bathroom cozy, inviting, and warm.
+The full-width mirror adds light and gives the impression of an even larger space.Continue to 2 of 13 below.

 Brown and White Double Vanity

 A raised double vanity, like this one in a bathroom by Abbott Moon via DecorPad, opens the floor space to a gorgeous chocolate brown hardwood floor.
 Topped by a white marble countertop, the vanity features plenty of storage space for two people.
-The frameless mirror keeps your attention to the brown/cream contrast of the lower and upper parts of the room, a classic and elegant pairing that never goes out of style.Continue to 4 of 14 below.
+The frameless mirror blends with the wall color, maintaining the brown/cream contrast of the lower and upper parts of the room, a classic and elegant pairing that never goes out of style.Continue to 3 of 13 below.

 Double vanities are also perfect for shared kids' bathrooms.
-This example by Access Solutions via Improvenet shows a southwestern style bathroom: the muted earth colors, turquoise accents and southwestern decorative accessories provide an interesting space for children.
-The double sink means no fighting over who gets to wash their teeth first, and everyone gets a little private space for their favourite hand soap.Continue to 5 of 14 below.
+This example by Access Solutions via Improvenet shows a southwestern style bathroom: the muted earth colors, turquoise accents, and southwestern decorative accessories provide an interesting space for children.
+The double sink means no fighting over who gets to wash their teeth first, and everyone gets a little private space for their favorite hand soap.Continue to 4 of 13 below.

 Small Bathroom With Double Vanity